 Does Plan G cover the Medicare Part A Deductible?

-Medicare Part G covers the Part A deductible and Medicare Part A coinsurance.
+Yes, Medicare Plan G covers the Part A deductible and Medicare Part A coinsurance.

 Is Plan G worth it?

-What is the difference between Plan G and N in Texas?
+What is the difference between Plan G and Plan N in Texas?

 There are two differences between Medigap Plan G and Medicare Plan N: